Sixth Form

 - Former Student

-At Gretton School, our cohort of leavers can vary from year to year; this is due to the numbers of students in each year group and their interests and abilities.
-We have a holistic approach when it comes to giving our young people the Information, Advice and Guidance regarding their transition decisions post-Gretton.
-The Careers department work with each student and their family to discuss the options available to them.
-Students have multiple opportunities to visit potential Schools, Colleges and Sixth Forms, as well as Universities.
+At Gretton School, our cohort of leavers can vary from year to year; this is due to the numbers of learners in each year group and their interests and abilities.
+We have a holistic approach when it comes to giving our young people the information, advice and guidance regarding their transition decisions post-Gretton.
+The Careers department works with each learner and their families to discuss the options available to them.
+While in Sixth Form, learners have multiple opportunities to visit potential Schools, Colleges and other Sixth Forms, as well as Universities.

-Gretton School has students from many Local Authorities.
-We know that one post-Gretton solution may not fit all, so we look for the best outcome for each young person, particularly looking within their Local area, to support a reintegration into their local community.
-In the past, students have had successful transitions into both Further and Higher Education provisions.
-Although learners move on from Gretton, we continue to offer an aftercare service, to provide support to students and their families even once they have left.
+Gretton School has learners from many Local Authorities.
+We know that one post-Gretton solution may not fit all, so we look for the best outcome for each young person, particularly looking within their local area, to support a reintegration into their community.
+In the past, learners have had successful transitions into both Further and Higher Education provisions.
+Although learners move on from Gretton, we continue to offer an aftercare service, to provide support to learners and their families even once they have left.
 We are dedicated to ensuring that transitions to learners’ next steps are successful and positive.

 "I just wanted to say thank you for everything you have done for my son.
 He's a changed boy since he started College and I have you to thank for it."